Blog Hero

 If you accidentally ingested excessive amounts of fluoride, call your dental office or the poison control center in your area.
 If you’re unsure about proper dental care habits for your family, speak with your dental team for professional advice.

-Our dental office in the Lethbridge area welcomes patients of all ages.
+At Cool Dental, we welcome patients of all ages in the Lethbridge area.
 If you have any dental-related concerns, please call us.
 We can help.